sanchittechnogeek/sanchittechnogeek.github.io/README.md

 ### Add your SSH key to GitHub
 ###### NOTE: This is not necessary.
 If you want, you can skip this step!

 The next step is to paste the generated SSH key to the corresponding textarea on the Git profile page.
-So, proceeding step-wise,
+So, proceeding step-wise:

 1. Open the generated id_rsa.pub file on your system and copy all of its content.
 2. Login to Git.
 3. Go to your profile update page.
 You can see the textarea for ‘Add a public key’.